danfuzz/samizdat/doc/samizdat-1/tree-semantics.md

 #### `@["varDef" ["name"=name "value"=pex]]`

 Representation of a name-bound expression.
+These are *only* ever valid as direct elements of the array of parsing nodes attached to a `sequence` node.
+Anywhere else is an error.

 * `"name"=name` (required) &mdash; An arbitrary literal name (typically a string).